BaseSecrete/active_hashcash/README.md

 ## Complexity

 Complexity is the most important parameter.
-By default its value is 16 because and requires few seconds to compute on a recent laptop.
+By default its value is 20 because and requires few seconds to compute on a recent laptop.
 It's just the time to fill a login form.
-It would be great to have a higher complexity, but the implementation is currently too slow, to be a default value.
+If your application includes people with slow and old devices consider lowering this value.

 You can change the complexity, either with `ActiveHashcash.bits = 20` or by overriding the method `hashcash_bits` in you controller.